FidelVe/icon-docs-v2/pages/getting-started/how-to-write-a-smart-contract.md

 In the following guide we are going to explain in detail the process of:

 * Setting up the development environment for writing a smart contract on ICON
-* Writing a sample smart contract that will work as a poll for people to cast a vote “Yes” or “No”.&#x20;
+* Writing a sample smart contract that will work as a poll for people to cast a vote “Yes” or “No”.
 * Compile, optimize and deploy the smart contract.
 * And finally we are going to interact with the smart contract via RPC calls.